wp-plugins/mg-webtrends-graphs/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin provides a shortcode that allows to embed a Google Trends graph in your website through a very easy-to-use wizard!
+This plugin provides a shortcode that allows to embed a Google Trends graph in your website.

 == Description ==

 If you want to embed Google Trends graphs in your website this is the plugin for you: with a simple shortcode you will get the graph you need in a few seconds.
 A nice wizard will help you choosing the proper options and automatically get the needed shortcode.

-Apart from the keywords for which you want the analytics, through the shortcode builder you can specify:
+Apart from the keywords, through the shortcode builder you can specify:
 * dimensions of the graph (in pixels)
-* geolocalization (using the two letters country code)
+* localization (using the two letters country code)
-* whether you want to use average values rather than the standard ones
+* [NEW] whether you want to use average values
-* start date of the graph
+* [NEW] start date of the graph
-* timeframe of the graph (from the starting date - in months)
+* [NEW] timeframe of the graph (from the starting date - in months)

-The plugin is now fully localized in English, Italian and Spanish!

 == Installation ==

 1. Upload the plugin's folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. While editing a document, click on the icon of MG WebTrends Graph in the toolbar and fill in the text fields.
+1. Click on the "Insert" button to place the shortcode inside the page.

 == Frequently asked questions ==

-= The plugin is not working anymore! =
-Starting from v1.0 the plugin requires Wordpress 3.9 or higher (i.e. TinyMCE 4.x).
+TB

 == Screenshots ==